lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 # Patterns for Testing Props

-The completed source code for this section, including the exercises, can be found in `examples/props`.
+You can find the completed source code in the [GitHub repository under examples/props](https://github.com/lmiller1990/design-patterns-for-vuejs-source-code): https://github.com/lmiller1990/design-patterns-for-vuejs-source-code.

 ______